2060-io/credo-ts-didcomm-ext/packages/user-profile/README.md

 See the [source code](./src/) for details on available classes and methods:

-- `UserProfileApi`: Main API for profile operations.
+- `DidCommUserProfileApi`: Main API for profile operations.
-- `UserProfileService`: Internal service for profile logic.
+- `DidCommUserProfileService`: Internal service for profile logic.
-- `UserProfileModule`: Module integration for Credo agent.
+- `DidCommUserProfileModule`: Module integration for Credo agent.

 ## Message Types

-- `ProfileMessage`
+- `DidCommProfileMessage`
-- `RequestProfileMessage`
+- `DidCommRequestProfileMessage`

 ## License